nabakrishna/rt-3d-dashcamp/README.md

 | Disk (models)    | ~600 MB for YOLO + depth weights |
 | GPU *(optional)* | NVIDIA with CUDA 11.8 or 12.x  |
 | ffmpeg binary    | any recent version (for H.264 output) |
+and the rest are in the requirements-gpu.txt file
 > **Python 3.12 note** — `numpy < 1.26` does not support Python 3.12.
 > This project pins `numpy >= 1.26.4`; the old `1.24.x` pin found in some
 > forks has been removed.